MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![100000](https://lh3.googleusercontent.com/_67T5U1AMUUed9E1Z_aIVO4LIUU9wT8JEMfRZIb3MyUIuq9euMPsQ2gGpNbbPGM6d6fNjixN523v)

-### Color-bar-module:

-This module is used for displaying an image with a color bar.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('colorbar',options)
+    .addSteps('color-temperature',options)
     .run()

+### Color-bar-module:

+This module is used for displaying an image with a color bar.

 Where options is an object with the following properties:

 -   colormap: Name of the Colormap(default, greyscale, stretched, fastie, brntogrn, blutoredjet, colors16; default: default)